seunkoko/PinShares/README.md

 - Showing statistics of Pins created e.g. What regions you have highlighted most pins e.t.c
 - Add loaders to the platform so when api calls are made, the user sees some form of activity
 - Add message display to the app so users can see both success and error messages using packages like toastr
+- Proper monitoring and logging
+- Proper and in-depth unit and integration testing

 Copyright (c) 2021 Oluwaseun Owonikoko